-The Plan's Duties With Respect to Health Information About You
+The Plan's Duties With Respect to Personal Health Information

-The Plan is required by law to maintain the privacy of your health information and to provide you with this notice of the Plan's legal duties and privacy practices with respect to your health information.
-If you participate in a fully insured plan option (such as an HMO plan) you will receive a notice directly from the Insurer.
-It's important to note that these rules apply to the Plan, not Leidos as an employer - that's the way the HIPAA rules work.
-Different policies may apply to other Leidos programs or to data unrelated to the health plan.
+The Plan is required by law to maintain the privacy of your PHI and to provide you with this notice of the Plan's legal duties and privacy practices with respect to your PHI.
+Such information is set forth below.
+If you participate in a fully insured plan option (such as an HMO plan) you will receive a HIPAA notice directly from your insurance provider.

+It's important to understand that this Notice relates to the Plan, not Leidos as an employer - that's the way the HIPAA rules work.
+Different policies may apply to other Leidos programs or to data unrelated to the Plan's benefits.